(originally written in 2018, updated for 2020.)

-[This image could have easily been taken by an assistant.
-A personal, 1-minute video from him would’ve been more thoughtful.
-The irony is that he’s trying so hard to prove that it’s not a generic email.
-And yet, from the email message itself I can clearly tell that he copied/pasted much of the email…]
+This image could have easily been taken by an assistant.
+A personal, 1-minute video would’ve been more thoughtful.
+The irony is that they’re trying so hard to prove that it’s not a generic email.
+Yet, from the email message itself I can clearly tell that he copied/pasted much of the email.

-2) Whether the recipient will find it specific to them, or too generic.
+2) Whether the recipient will find the message specific to them, or too generic.

-It’s not about using tactics like the image he (or his assistant) took of my video.
-It’s about actually caring enough for people to keep in touch regularly because you like them, not because they might be useful to you.
+It’s not about using tactics when we connect with people.
+It’s about caring enough to keep in touch because you actually like them, not because they might be useful to you.

-And when we take a breath and reconnect with our purpose, isn’t that what our heart and soul is calling us to do: to love others more.
+When we take a breath and reconnect with a deeper purpose, it’s what our hearts and souls are calling us to do: to love more.

-I’ll be the first to admit that I have been too focused on my business, to remember to love specific individuals in my network.
-The easiest thing to fall back into is only to see our network as "people who can help us."
-Or to care about them only when they specifically ask for help.
+The easiest thing to fall back into is only to see our network as “people who can help us.”
+Or to care about them only when they ask for help.

 How about reconnecting with what we like about them?
-And simply reaching out in appreciation of them, without an agenda other than love?
+And simply reaching out in appreciation of them, without an agenda other than to care?

 George Kao is a Marketing Coach for small business owners, especially solopreneurs such as Coaches and Mentors.
 He focuses on ethical & effective ways to grow one's platform and build true livelihood.